arnog/mathlive/tutorials/CONTRIBUTOR_GUIDE.md

 ### Parser

 The **parser** turns a stream of tokens generated by the lexer into **math atoms**.
-Those atoms then can be rendered into **spans**, or back into LaTeX or into spoken text.
+Those atoms then can be rendered into **boxes**, or back into LaTeX or into spoken text.

-### Span
+### Box

-A span is an virtal DOM node that is used to represent an element displayed in a web page: a symbol such as _x_ or _=_, an open brace, a line separating the numerator and denominator of a fraction, etc...
+A box is virtual DOM node that is used to represent an element displayed in a web page: a symbol such as _x_ or _=_, an open brace, a line separating the numerator and denominator of a fraction, etc...

-The basic layout strategy is to calculate the vertical placement of the spans and position them accordingly, while letting the HTML rendering engine position and display the horizontal items.
+The basic layout strategy is to calculate the vertical placement of the boxes and position them accordingly, while letting the HTML rendering engine position and display the horizontal items.
 When horizontal adjustments need to be made, such as additional space between items the CSS margin are adjusted.

-**Spans** can be rendered to HTML markup with `Span.toMarkup()` before being displayed on the page.
+**boxes** can be rendered to HTML markup with `Box.toMarkup()` before being displayed on the page.

 ### Atom